OpenEnergyPlatform/open-MaStR/docs/getting_started.md

 # Getting Started

-!!! note
-    :sparkles: Just here for the data?
-We regularly run the whole download and cleansing pipeline and upload the dataset as csv files at [zenodo](https://zenodo.org/record/8225106)!

 The intention of open-MaStR is to provide tools for receiving a complete as possible and accurate as possible list of power plant units based on the public registry Marktstammdatenregister (short: [MaStR](https://www.marktstammdatenregister.de)).